madnificent/ember-mode/README.md

 Ember-mode will pick up `"usePods": true` when set in `.ember-cli`.
 If this is set, navigation occurs assuming a POD structure.
 See the installation section for more information on overriding the detection of a POD enabled project.

+### bonus features ###

+ember-mode also supports managing bare-bones imports.
+If you need to import computed from the ember package, you can just write `computed` and execute the `C-c . i e` to import computed from the correct package.
+This works for other imports too.

+If you have code which uses the old style `Ember.computed`.
+It can help you upgrade an import statement from it's `Ember.something` form to its new form.
+Move your cursor on `Ember.computed` and execute `C-c . i u`.

 ### published bindings ###